The best bone conduction headphones 2026: Keep your ears open and tunes pumping

 Though that doesn't mean you have to compromise on the audio quality.
 Some pairs focus on bass-heavy performance and are ideal if you like to listen to (or train with) dance or tracks with an intense lower end.
 Others, meanwhile, are optimized for more general performance, so they'd be good for music and podcasts.

-How we test the best bone conduction headphones
+How I test the best bone conduction headphones

-Every pair of bone conduction headphones has been used over the course of a week for 2 hours at a time.
+Every pair of bone conduction headphones has been used over the course of several weeks including multiple workouts.
 This allows the tester to both gauge the performance across a mix of audio material such as podcasts and music at different volumes, and to see how comfortable they are when worn for extended periods.

-We test any water resistant models in real-life situations just as they would be worn by the user, and we make sure manufacturer claims about battery life and Bluetooth range are accurate.
+I test any waterproof models designed for swimming with pool swims, and I make sure manufacturer claims about battery life and Bluetooth range are accurate.
 Build quality, the ease of setup and any control schemes — including those involving an app — are also judged.

 FAQs